Home » Where Is The Best Place To Put A Parrot Cage?

 Against A Wall

-Wild parrots keep themselves secure in nest cavities, which protect against predators and harsh weather while sleeping.
+Wild parrots keep themselves secure in nest cavities, which protect them from predators and harsh weather while they sleep.
 If parrots are housed in the open, they’ll feel vulnerable.

-Instead, place the cage against two walls, aiming for the corner of the room.
+Instead, place the cage against two walls, ideally the corner of the room.

 If this isn’t possible, put the cage against one wall and cover the other side with a blanket or sheet to create a feeling of safety and security.